88131 Lindau

 Direction

-From Lindau's lakeside promenade, cycle towards Wasserburg.
-On your left you will see the Lindenhofpark.
+From Lindau's riverside promenade, cycle towards Wasserburg.
+You will see the Lindenhofpark on your left.
 A visit to the villa in Lindenhofpark is highly recommended.
-This is where the foundation stone for the entire villa district was laid in 1842, when the Lindau merchant Friedrich Gruber had an Italian-style country house built and the park laid out.
-It is also a special place today, because in the east wing of the villa there is a peace museum where you can interactively explore the themes of peace and justice.
+The foundation stone for the entire villa district was laid here in 1842, when Lindau merchant Friedrich Gruber had an Italian-style country house built and the park laid out.
+It is still a special place today, as there is a peace museum in the east wing of the villa where you can interactively explore the themes of peace and justice.

 Passing the village of Reutenen, you approach Wasserburg.
-The view back falls on the charming peninsula with the church of St. Georg.
-The next destination is Nonnenhorn, reached via Wasserburger Straße.
+You look back at the charming peninsula with the church of St George.
+The next destination is Nonnenhorn, which can be reached via Wasserburger Straße.
 Before you reach the town centre, cycle towards the water again.
-Here you should look out for the signs to the Panorama-Radrunde.
-Your tour leads past the Alter Nonnenhorner Torkel, an old wine press, and also passes the municipal fish hatchery to the viewpoint "Im Paradies".
+Here you should look out for the signs for the panoramic cycle tour.
+Your tour takes you past the Alter Nonnenhorner Torkel, an old wine press, and also leads past the municipal fish hatchery to the "Im Paradies" viewpoint.

 Viewpoint "Im Paradies" - Nonnenhorn

-An idyllic spot situated directly on the water, with an unobstructed view of the Wasserburg peninsula, the Rhine valley and the mountains around Lake Constance - that is the "Im Paradies" lookout point in Nonnenhorn.
-Right next door is the state fish hatchery.
-This is where the fish stock in Lake Constance is maintained, because professional fishing is still widespread on Lake Constance.
+The "Im Paradies" viewpoint in Nonnenhorn is an idyllic spot right on the water with a clear view of the Wasserburg peninsula, the Rhine Valley and the mountains around Lake Constance.
+The state fish hatchery is located right next door.
+This is where the fish stock in Lake Constance is maintained, as professional fishing is still widespread on Lake Constance.

 Wasserburger Str.
 2A